Gas Cap Stain On Venetian Gold Granite

 ANSWER:

 Ooooops!
 Is he out of the dog house yet?
 I must say, this is a first.
-I've never had a question about a gasoline on a countertop.
+I've never had a question about cleaning a granite countertop gasoline stain.

 Anyway, a sealer will not add the shine.
-The only thing a sealer does is dramatically slow down the rate of absorption to help resist staining.
+The only thing a sealer does is dramatically slow down the rate of absorption to help resist staining to make cleaning granite countertops even easier.

-Venetian Gold is fairly absorbent and in almost every case should be well sealed.
+Venetian Gold granite is fairly absorbent and in almost every case should be well-sealed.

 You say there is no discoloration just dullness.
 This should not be a matter of etching and usually a stain will make the area at least a little darker.

-I'm betting that the gasoline and/or oils in the gas absorbed and you should treat it as a stain.
+I'm betting that the gasoline and/or oil in the gas absorbed and you should treat it as a stain.

-To get the stains out you'll need to follow a multi-step procedure.
+For cleaning granite countertop stains you'll need to follow a multi-step procedure.
 You'll find complete step-by-step instructions in the

 The dullness is a bit puzzling, but most likely will be restored after the stain is removed.

-If the procedures in the manual do not work, then you'll need the help of a professional possibly to re-polish the area if indeed the gas damaged or etched the surface.
+If the procedures in the e-book do not work, then you have something other than a "stain" and you'll need the help of a professional possibly to re-polish the area if indeed the gas damaged or etched the surface.

 Now that I think about it... there is one other possibility... the gas etched the sealer and/or the resin that is on your granite.